Free calculator and drivers’ hours guide

-The HGV 90-hour driving rule explained.
+HGV 90-hour rule calculator.

 The short answerAn HGV driver under the assimilated drivers’ hours rules may drive no more than 90 hours across any two consecutive fixed weeks.
 A fixed week runs from 00:00 Monday to 24:00 Sunday.
 The separate maximum for one fixed week is 56 hours.